Shrek the Third: Plot

-Three years after the events of the second film, Shrek and Princess Fiona are to succeed the dying King Harold, but Shrek's attempts to serve as the Regent during Harold's medical absence end in disaster.
-Shrek insists that an ogre as king is not ideal and that there must be someone else to rule Far Far Away.
-Before he dies, Harold tells Shrek of another heir: his nephew and Fiona's cousin, Arthur "Artie" Pendragon.
-Meanwhile, Prince Charming vows to become King of Far Far Away and avenge the death of his mother, the Fairy Godmother.
-Charming goes to the Poison Apple tavern and persuades fairy tale villains to fight for their "happily ever after".
+Shrek and Princess Fiona are to succeed King Harold, but Shrek's attempts to serve as the Regent during Harold's medical absence end in disaster, because he is not interested in being king of Far, Far Away.
+With his dying breath, Harold tells Shrek of another heir: his nephew and Fiona's cousin, Arthur "Artie" Pendragon.
+Meanwhile, Prince Charming vows to avenge the death of his mother, the Fairy Godmother, and become king.
+He goes to the Poison Apple tavern and persuades the fairy tale villains to fight for their "happily ever after", and help him take over Far Far Away.

-Shrek, Donkey, and Puss in Boots set out to retrieve Artie.
-As they sail away, Fiona reveals to Shrek that she is pregnant, much to Shrek's horror, as he believes that he is incapable of raising children.
-The trio journey to Worcestershire Academy, an elite magical boarding school, where they discover Artie is a scrawny, 16-year-old underachiever.
-At the school pep rally, Shrek tells Artie he has been chosen to be king of Far Far Away.
-Artie is excited until Donkey and Puss inadvertently frighten him by discussing the king's responsibilities.
-Losing confidence, Artie tries to take control of the ship and steer it back to Worcestershire; following a scuffle with Shrek, the ship crashes on a remote island where they encounter Artie's retired wizard teacher, Merlin.
+Shrek sets out to retrieve Artie, with help from his two best friends, Donkey, and Puss in Boots.
+As they sail away, Fiona reveals to Shrek that she is pregnant, much to Shrek's horror, because he believes he is incapable of raising children causing him to have a nightmare.
+The trio journey to Worcestershire Academy, an elite magical boarding school, where they discover that Artie is actually a scrawny, 16-year-old outcast.

+At the school pep rally, Shrek tells Artie he has been chosen to be king of Far, Far Away.
+He is excited until Donkey and Puss inadvertently frighten him while discussing the king's responsibilities.
+Losing confidence, Artie tries to take control of the ship and steer it back to Worcestershire.
+Following a scuffle with Shrek, the ship crashes on a remote island.
+There, they encounter Artie's retired magic teacher, Merlin, who convinces the two to open up to each other.

-Fiona and Queen Lillian host Snow White, Cinderella, Sleeping Beauty, Rapunzel, and Doris the Ugly Stepsister for a baby shower when Charming and other villains attack Far Far Away along with the castle.
+Meanwhile, as Fiona and Queen Lillian host a baby shower with a group of princesses, Charming and the villains attack the castle.
 Gingy, Pinocchio, the Big Bad Wolf, and the Three Little Pigs stall Charming's group long enough for the ladies to escape.
 When one of the pigs accidentally reveals that Shrek has gone to retrieve Artie, Charming sends Captain Hook and his pirates to track them down.
-The ladies are locked in a tower after Rapunzel betrays them, having fallen in love with Charming.
+Meanwhile, Rapunzel, having fallen in love with Charming, betrays Fiona, and the ladies are locked in the castle dungeons.